hippware/dawdle/README.md

 If you need a large bit of data as part of your message, stash it in a persistent store first and send the key through Dawdle.

 SQS timeouts are limited to 15 minutes.
-If you need a longer timeout, one option is to chain a series of 15 minute calls together with each callback setting a new 15 minute timeout until the total is reached.
-This could potentially be built into the SQS backend, but currently it isn't.
-(Patches welcome!).
+We handle longer timeouts by using multiple chained messages, so factor this into any capacity calculations you're doing.